 As noted by Condé Nast Traveler, “there’s more information than you think encoded on your airline boarding pass.
-One of those codes—’see agent’ or ‘seat assigned at gate’—can be especially disconcerting.
-Contrary to popular belief, those words (the verbiage varies by air carrier) do not necessarily mean that you are about to be bumped from your flight.
-Provided you have a confirmed reservation, there can be several reasons for why it’s on your ticket.”
+One of those codes ‘see agent’ or ‘seat assigned at gate’ can be disconcerting.

 Additional Documents Are Necessary